 While racing is exciting, it’s only a part of the circus.
 Managing a team takes a different set of skills.
 Take a step back, look at the bigger picture, and profit not only from your cars but also from wisely betting on the outcome of the race.

 The object of the game is not to win the race (but it can sure help), but to make the most money.
 Either by racing or by bidding on the right cars.

 You are staking your future winnings here, so be careful how high you go.
-In worse case scenario, you can dig yourself a hole too deep to climb out, even if you afterwards manage to win the race and bet successfully.
+In the worst-case scenario, you can dig yourself a hole too deep to climb out, even if you afterward manage to win the race.

 It comes down to playing the right card at the right time.
 Make sure you’re the one benefiting from it the most, while also trying to immobilize others in the traffic or at a choke point.
 Each player has one special power card, which can mitigate some obstacles or amplify movement.

-- Danger Circuit adds two new racks on a double-sided-board and six new special powers cards.
+- Danger Circuit adds two new tracks on a double-sided board and six new special powers cards.